-To complement the annual cash bonus plan, which focuses on our short-term performance goals, the Long-Term Incentive Plan, which we hereafter refer to as the "LTIP," is a cash settled phantom unit plan that is designed to motivate our executive officers to focus on our long-term financial goals and operating and strategic objectives.
+As result of a study completed by WTW, the Committee adopted our 2021 Long-Term Incentive Plan (the "LTIP") to complement the annual cash bonus plan, which focuses on our short-term performance goals.
+The LTIP is a cash settled phantom unit plan that is designed to motivate our executive officers to focus on our long-term financial goals and operating and strategic objectives.
 Under the LTIP, performance is assessed over a three-year measurement period and, as such, at the beginning of each fiscal year, there are three active award cycles.
-For example, at the beginning of fiscal 2022 the active award cycles included: the fiscal 2020 award, which started at the beginning of fiscal 2020 and ended at the conclusion of fiscal 2022; the fiscal 2021 award, which started at the beginning of fiscal 2021 and will end at the conclusion of fiscal 2023; and the fiscal 2022 award, which started at the beginning of fiscal 2022 and will end at the conclusion of fiscal 2024.
-The fiscal 2020 award cycle was granted pursuant to the provisions of the 2014 Long-Term Incentive Plan (the "2014 LTIP"), and performance is measured based on the level of our distribution coverage ratio over the respective three-year measurement period ("Distribution Coverage Ratio"), as further described below.
-At its July 21, 2020 meeting, the Committee re-evaluated the performance criteria of the
+For example, at the beginning of fiscal 2023 the active award cycles included: the fiscal 2021 award, which started at the beginning of fiscal 2021 and ended at the conclusion of fiscal 2023; the fiscal 2022 award, which started at the beginning of fiscal 2024; and the fiscal 2023 award, which started at the beginning of fiscal 2025.
+In order to determine if a payment is earned under the LTIP, performance is evaluated using two separate measurement components: (i) 75% weight for the fiscal 2021 award and 50% weight for the fiscal 2023 awards based on the level of average distributable cash flow, as defined in the LTIP, of the Partnership over the three-year measurement period (the "Average Distributable Cash Flow"); and (ii) 25% weight for the fiscal 2021 award and 50% weight for the fiscal 2022 and fiscal 2023 awards based on the level of average distributable cash flow, as defined in the LTIP, of the Partnership over the three-year measurement period (the "Average Distributable Cash Flow"); and (ii) 25% weight for the fiscal 2021 award and 50% weight for the fiscal 2022 and fiscal